hungnm11/hungnm11/README.md

   Technical Stack
   - Frontend: ReactJS Typscript with Material-UI for building a responsive and modern user interface.
   - Backend: Node.js, Express, Typscript and MongoDB for handling server-side logic and API endpoints.
-  - State Management: Context API for managing cart state and interactions.
+  - State Management: Redux Saga, Redux Toolkit, Context API for managing cart state and interactions.
   - Utilities: Various utility functions for formatting and data handling.

 ### API Documentation: